 - Ability to make edits in real time and easy A/B testing

-- Reach a custom audience that hasn’t heard of you
+- Reach potential customers that haven’t heard of you

-The average email open rate across all industries is 21%.
+The average email open rate for banking, finance, and insurance is 8.29%.
 Considering many quality email services are free to use (like Mailchimp and their Forever Free option) then you are already at an advantage over Facebook ads which require you to spend money for that kind of reach.